coucouland/coucou-user-guide/docs/subscription.md

 ## Overview

-A Subscription defines the delivery rules for content published via a Channel.
-Once again to use the email analogy, Subscriptions are like the contact list, where you may find the address of well-known collaborators.
-But a Subscription also includes rules about the content that is published, and how or where to deliver it.

-A Subscription SHOULD support the follow features:

-* Define one or more recipient addresses for published content.
-* Define rules to match published content that will trigger delivery to recipients.

-A Subscription cannot be used to arbitrarily add eternal subscribers without their consent.
-External subscribers may only be added via an Invitation process flow.
+A Subscription tracks an external source of content and rules defining how such content should be ingested.

+For example, a public event may include links to a Websub hub providing event updates.
+Using a subscription you may register as a subscriber with the published hub, and indicate content updates should be saved to a "public" repository in the workspace.

 ## Invitation

-To provide temporary access to subscribe to otherwise private channels, an Invitation may be sent to one or more recipients.
-An Invitation allows access to a Channel for designated recipients until the specified expiry date.
+To provide temporary access to subscribe to workspace content, an Invitation may be sent to one or more recipients.

-Invitations may also be sent for public Channels, when you want to include external subscribers.
+An Invitation allows access to subscribe to a Channel for designated recipients until the specified expiry date.

+For example, you may create a new public event that you then want to share with a mailing list.
+An Invitation can be used to send the event with encapsulated subscriber information that can then be used to subscribe to content via the published Websub Hub.